cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/03-expressions/expressions.rst

 See Appendix B - :ref:`appendix-b-math-operators` for a complete list of standard operators and functions.

-.. index:: operators; string, functions; string, string concatenation, LIKE
+.. index:: operator; character string, function; character string, string concatenation, LIKE, pattern matching

 Character string operators and functions
 ----------------------------------------